huzhishan/huzhishan/README.md

 # 💫 About Me :

-I got my Ph.D. degree at University of Macau.
-Currently, I’m working at Shanghai Mental Health Center as an assistant research fellow.
-Before that, i worked at Beijing Normal University as a postdoctoral research fellow.
+Currently, I am an Assistant Research Fellow at the Shanghai Mental Health Center and a Master's supervisor in the Department of Psychology at Shanghai Jiao Tong University.
+I earned my Ph.D. from the University of Macau and previously worked as a Postdoctoral Research Fellow at Beijing Normal University.

 I serve as an editorial board member for the Asian Journal of Psychiatry and Scientific Reports, and as a member of the Youth Working Committee of the Mental Health Rehabilitation Professional Committee of the Chinese Association of Rehabilitation Medicine.